cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## Where can I find homebrew applications?

-- [Universal DB](https://db.universal-team.net/ds) has most modern homebrew, with nice search and sorting to keep track of what's been updated recently.
+- [Universal DB](https://db.universal-team.net/ds) has most modern homebrew, with nice search and sorting to keep track of what's been updated recently
-- [GameBrew](https://www.gamebrew.org/wiki/List_of_DS_homebrew_applications) has a lot of older homebrew, however many will only work on flashcards.
+- [GameBrew](https://www.gamebrew.org/wiki/List_of_DS_homebrew_applications) has a lot of older homebrew, however many will only work on flashcards

 ## What should I know before starting?